craftcodiness/arduino-lights/README.md

 If you want to develop programs using this library, but without the hardware available, you can check out the [blinky-sim](https://github.com/craftcodiness/blinky-sim) (NCurses-based simulator written in Ruby) or [blemu](arduino_lights/blemu.py) (SDL-based simulator written in Python).

-When running with either simulator, you may wish to set the `BLEMU_DEVICE` variable in your environment to connect you `arduino-lights` scripts to the simulator rather than the serial port:
+When running with either simulator, you may wish to set the `BLEMU_DEVICE` variable in your environment to connect your `arduino-lights` scripts to the simulator rather than the serial port:

 ```
 export BLEMU_DEVICE=/dev/pty/7